Stacky2/AnomalyDetection/README.md

 When starting the python file "GUI.py", a window opens up that can be used for performing tests.
 On can specify the different parameters of the test in the corresponding tabs.
 Clicking the "Run!"-button in the "Run" tab triggers the program to collect the information from the different tabs and to form a configuration file for the test.
 This file gets saved in the "configs"-folder and then the test is executed with the "execute\_job" function mentioned above.

-A rought overview over the dependencies of the files can be found in the document "dependencies.pdf".
+A more detailed description of the different components of the test program can be found in thesis itself (see "MasterThesis.pdf"), in Appendix A - "Implementation - Methods and Testing Program".

 Folders